 …and then there’s this dragon that has been eyeless and wingless for over 2 years!

-The Block a Week CAL 2014 is keeping me pretty buys this year, but I am loving every minute of it.
+The Block a Week CAL 2014 is keeping me pretty busy this year, but I am loving every minute of it.

 I invited Kim Guzman to be the next featured artist.
 She is an amazing designer and well-known crochet author.